Washing Symbols UK

 At some point, we have all picked up an item of clothing and wondered how to wash it, and maybe just thrown it in the drum anyway.
 You might find that looking at the washing instructions may only cause further confusion!
 With an array of signs and symbols, it looks much more complicated than washing needs to be.
-We break down the laundry symbols chart.
+We break down the washing symbols found in the UK.

 We take a look at the most common signs and symbols used on clothing labels and find out what they mean.
 Washing clothes has never been so simple!
 Let’s start with the easiest and most common symbols.